colemanw/webform_civicrm/README.txt

 On the other hand, webform_civicrm fields have a few cons:
 - Option lists do not auto-update when the options change in CiviCRM
 - Can't be embedded on the user/register or account pages
-- Don't support a few types of custom fields (relationship fields and file fields)
+- Don't support custom file upload fields

 FEATURES

 - Expose just about any CiviCRM contact, address, email, phone, website, activity, or custom field on a webform
-- Auto-fill forms for logged in users (as contact 1).
-- Auto-fill for anonymous users too if you send them a personalized link.
+- Auto-fill forms from existing contacts based on a number of criteria.
 - Create or update an activity and/or case when users fill out your form.
 - Register contacts for events
 - Create relationships and shared addresses between contacts.